judithyueli/mexBBFMM2D/README.md

 `QH`: the product of Q and H as given by BBFMM2D

-`QHexact`: the product of Q and H by direct computation

-In this mode, the code multiplies Q and H with both fast (BBFMM2D) and direct method.
-It outputs the runnting time for each method as well as the relative error.
-This mode is useful when one wants to determine how many Chebyshev nodes (nCheb) to use for a desired accuracy.
-It will take a long time because the direct multiplication is also performed.
-Caution!
-Do not use for large matrices because direct multiplication will take for ever.

 Example results for `QH` with `nCheb`=4,5,6.
 Large `nCheb` will give greater accuracy but more time consuming.